- The Qualified Medicare Beneficiary (QMB) program is one of the four Medicare savings programs.

 Applying for Extra Help

 If you qualify for the QMB program, you automatically qualify for Extra Help.
-You can enroll in the Extra Help program on the Social Security Administration (SSA) website.
+You can enroll in the Extra Help program on the SSA website.

 Once you’re enrolled in Extra Help, the SSA will review your income and resource status each year, typically at the end of August.
 Based on this review, your Extra Help benefits for the upcoming year may stay the same, be adjusted, or be terminated.

 The QMB program is one of four MSPs.
 These programs are aimed at helping those with limited income and resources pay their Medicare out-of-pocket costs.

 These covered costs include premiums, deductibles, coinsurance, and copays associated with Medicare parts A and B. If you qualify for the QMB program, you’ll also qualify for Extra Help.